-Paula H. J. Cholmondeley

-Year of Birth Number of Portfolios Overseen in the Nationwide Fund Complex 1947 Trustee since July 2000 119
+Paula H. J. Cholmondeley Positions Held with Trust and Number of Portfolios Overseen in Year of Birth Length of Time Served the Nationwide Fund Complex 1947 Trustee since July 2000 130

 Ms. Cholmondeley focuses full time on corporate governance.
 She sits on public company boards and is also on the faculty of the National Association of Corporate Directors.
 She has served as a Chief Executive Officer of Sorrel Group (management consulting company) since January 2004.
 From April 2000 through December 2003, Ms. Cholmondeley was Vice President and General Manager of Sappi Fine Paper North America.